apparebit/prettypretty/docs/src/starting/one-two-three.md

 styles and automatically adjusting them to user preferences and less capable terminals.
 Very much like CSS, prettypretty delivers better results, when you author for variability.
 Prettypretty's workflow is based on three major steps.
-Here's an overview of them.
+This chapter provides an overview of prettypretty's one-two-three.
+The [deep dive on the progress bar script](../deepdive/progressbar.md) adds, ahem, depth.

 ## 1. Fluently Assembling Styles